 Glitch rock is a genre that may not be known by many, in your own words how would you describe it?

-Glitch rock is basically just a giant wall of electronic, distorted sounds with a heavy, driving beat behind it, and then any added little extras on top to make your own really.
-It takes the basic elements of rock and metal, like riffs, hard hitting drums and aggressive vocals.
-But then you add the glitch side on top, which is weird, fuzzy, synth style sounds and weird noises that come out of EDM, but they’re played on instruments, so you get the aggressive performance and delivery of metal with the sounds of digital music.
+Glitch rock is basically just a giant wall of electronic, distorted sounds with a heavy, driving beat behind it, and then any added little extras on top to make your own reality.
+It takes the basic elements of rock and metal, like riffs, hard-hitting drums and aggressive vocals.
+But then you add the glitch side on top, which is weird, fuzzy, synth-style sounds and weird noises that come out of EDM, but they’re played on instruments, so you get the aggressive performance and delivery of metal with the sounds of digital music.
 It’s a bit aggressive and can sound a bit odd, but throw a little rap on top and it gets a little more pleasing to the ear.

 Which pedals would you say you use the most in your set?

 Despite having a stupid Pedalboard, the main sound for Pipeline, and my sound in general, starts from just 3 pedals.
 The first is a Disruptor, my custom fuzz that I was lucky enough to have built by Demiurge Instruments.
 The second is the BOSS SL-20 and the final key pedal to my sound is the Strymon Mobius.

 How do they help you achieve Pipeline’s immense sound?